lucidrains/video-diffusion-pytorch/README.md

 - [ ] find a good torchvideo-like library (torchvideo seems immature) for training on fireworks
 - [ ] consider doing a 3d version of CLIP, so one can eventually apply the lessons of DALL-E2 to video
 - [ ] add a forward keyword argument that arrests attention across time (as reported / claimed in the paper, this type of image + video simultaneous training improves results)
+- [ ] project text into 4-8 tokens, and use them as memory key / values to condition both time and space in attention blocks

 ## Citations